fieldtrip/website/example/coregistration_quality_control.md

 ---
 layout: default
-tags: example source mri plot
+tags: [example, source, mri, plot]
 ---

 # Check the quality of the anatomical coregistration